Epsilon Aurigae: Eclipsing component

 The disc around the secondary star is 3.8 AU wide, 0.475 AU thick, and blocks about 70% of the light passing through it, allowing some light from the primary star to be seen even during the eclipses.
 It radiates like a 550 K black body.
+The 2009–2011 eclipse was well observed and CHARA array was able to directly image the shape of the disk in a silhouette.
+The secondary eclipse is predicted to occur at 2025 December 20–2028 March 29.

 Observation

 The star is easily found because of its brightness and apparent proximity to the star Capella.
 It is the apex of the isosceles triangle forming the 'nose' of the constellation Auriga.
 The star is bright enough to be seen from most urban locations with moderate amounts of light pollution.

 Visual variable star observers make an estimate of its brightness by comparing its brightness with nearby stars with a known brightness value.
 This can be done by interpolating the brightness of the variable between two comparison stars, or by individually estimating the magnitude difference between the variable and several different comparisons.
 Repeating the observation on different nights allows a light curve to be produced showing the variation in brightness of the star.
 In practice, visual variable star estimates from many observers are statistically combined to produce more accurate results.